Non-Fungible Tokens for Beginners: Ultimate NFT Guide

 • The value of an NFT is usually representative of a difference asset.

-• ERC-20 is the standard for tokens on Ethereum while ERC-721 is the standard for non-fungible tokens on Ethereum.
+• ERC-20 is the standard for fungible tokens on Ethereum while ERC-721 is the standard for non-fungible tokens on Ethereum.

 What Are NFTs?